Health & Biohacking

 In young adults, creatine is known to support performance during short, repeated high-intensity efforts.

-What EU regulation says
+What regulation says (EU)

-The official link is listed in “Sources”.
+The official link is added in “Sources”.

-After 35: prevention (the smart use)
+After 35: preserving (the smart use)

 Key fact